healerlab/vue3-facebook-login/docs/api.md

 }
 ```

-- if you have define scope, this is response format:
+- if you have define fields, this is response format:

 ```
 {